 (Watch our research team in action!)

-Bakers and chefs – perhaps unsurprisingly, our bakers and chefs, who often have creative roles in their establishments, responded better to colourful and bright colour schemes.
+Bakers and chefs – perhaps unsurprisingly, our bakers and chefs, who often have creative roles in their establishments, responded better to bright colour schemes.
 They also reacted more positively to having a company logo either left or centralised – which gives you more room to do what you’d like when designing your artwork.

 Estate agents – the estate agents reacted much better to big bold colours and prominent logos.
 They really didn’t react well to neutral tones and a must for them was to have the contact details prominent; front and centre as well as being bigger than the logo itself.